aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/style-guide.md

 Nested jinja code block shall follow next rules:

-* All J2 statements must be enclosed by 1 space
+- All J2 statements must be enclosed by 1 space
-* All J2 statements must be indented by 4 more spaces within jinja delimiter
+- All J2 statements must be indented by 4 more spaces within jinja delimiter
-* To close a control, end tag must have same indentation level
+- To close a control, end tag must have same indentation level
-* Indentation are 4 spaces and NOT tabulation
+- Indentation should be 4 spaces and NOT tabulation

 - _Example_